Table of Contents_

-For those searching for the best point shoot camera to take with them on vacation, the Sony DSC-W830 makes a very strong case.
-With a 20.1 megapixel CCD sensor and image stabilization technology built in, the DSC-W830 is ready to take beautiful, clear shots even when you’re on a rocking boat or have shaky hands.
+For those searching for the best point-shoot camera to take with them on vacation, the Sony DSC-W830 makes a very strong case.
+With a 20.1 megapixel CCD sensor and image stabilization technology built-in, the DSC-W830 is ready to take beautiful, clear shots even when you’re on a rocking boat or have shaky hands.
 For any of your other cameras, you’ll also want to read our Tamron 18-270mm PZD B008 Lens review.
 And, if you’re interested in different camera models, take a look at this best digital camera review.

 It’s clear Sony favors image quality over video in the case of the DSC-W830.
 Equipped with a 20.1 megapixel CCD sensor (1/2.3-inch sensor size), image stabilization technology with Optical SteadyShot, a shutter speed of 1/30, and an optical zoom lens reaching 8x—the Sony DSC-W830 is more than ready to take excellent photos, even in low light and shaky hands.
 You can even take some pretty nice 360 sweep panorama shots.
 Video quality, on the other hand, is severely lacking.
 This is evident by its 720p HD video output, which is abysmal in this day and age.

 The Sony DSC-W830 is one of the most compact cameras available, having dimensions of 3.66 x 0.91 x 2.05 inches and weighing 4.32 ounces.
 It’s definitely ultra-compact.
 Unfortunately, Sony did not incorporate Wi-Fi, Bluetooth, or any wireless connectivity into the design, unlike the Canon PowerShot SX740 digital camera which connects to Wi-Fi via an app.
 It does have a memory card slot, but it would have been nice to have more.
 Still, a memory stick slot is better than nothing.
 It’s also built with a 2.7-inch LCD screen (not touchscreen).
 However, if you’d prefer a camera with a touchscreen, take a look at our Sony Cybershot T110 review.

 While the Sony DSC-W830 lacks meaningful video capabilities, image quality gets a boost in performance.
-In fact you are getting more megapixels out of the DSC-W830 than you are the Nikon Coolpix B500, which is nearly $200 more expensive (but B500 offers more features).
-For someone who wants high quality images, and just that, the Sony DSC-W830.
+In fact, you are getting more megapixels out of the DSC-W830 than you are from the Nikon Coolpix B500, which is nearly $200 more expensive (but B500 offers more features).
+For someone who wants high-quality images, you’ll find immense value in the Sony DSC-W830.
 Additionally, you’ll find similar value with the Panasonic Lumix FZ70.